Chicago Human Resource Management Schools

 Multiple colleges offer human resource management degree programs in Chicago for individuals interested in pursuing a career in managing employees of a company.
 Take some time to learn about the required coursework for undergraduate and graduate programs at three of these schools.
 This article also includes a table of facts and figures for the institutions and some info on alternative college options.

 - DePaul University is the largest of these three options and offers bachelor's and master's degree programs in human resources.
-The campus is roughly five miles from central Chicago.
+The campus is less than a mile from central Chicago.

 DePaul University, founded in 1898 in Chicago, has several degree programs for individuals interested in a human resources career.
 The university offers 300 undergraduate and graduate programs and is one of the largest private, not-for-profit schools in the area.

-Master of Business Administration - Concentration in Human Resource Management
+Master of Business Administration - Concentration in Management

 Master of Science in Human Resources